EanHD/vehicles/README.md

 - Select vehicle by make/model/year
 - Choose service by category
 - Generate docs with one click
+- **NEW: AI Document Editor** - Edit and improve cached docs with guided AI assistant

 ✅ **REST API**
 - FastAPI-based REST API for mobile app integration